 How To Install A Powered Subwoofer To a Factory Stereo

 You need the right tools to attach your powered subwoofer to your stock stereo.
+So, can you hook subs to a stock stereo?
 These are the tools that engineers recommend to ensure a smooth installation.

 - A toolbox